Clarias: Importance to economy

+Many species are of great economic importance in fisheries and fish culture.

 Invasive species

-Clarias catfish and primarily Clarias batrachus (walking catfish) have been introduced to many different areas of the world, where they are causing problems for the native wildlife.
-The effect of introduction of these fish varies from area to area, but as they are predatory, they often affect the local wildlife by eating other fish, birds, and amphibians.
+Clarias catfish and primarily Clarias batrachus (walking catfish) have been introduced to many different areas of the world, causing problems for native wildlife.
+The effect of the introduction of these fish varies from area to area, but as they are predatory, they often affect the local wildlife by eating other fish, birds, and amphibians.
 In Florida, the fish are causing problems by invading aquaculture farms and preying on the fish cultivated there.
-Countries where one or several Clarias species have been introduced include Indonesia, the United States, Hong Kong, China, UK, Papua New Guinea, Guam, Taiwan, Thailand, and Cuba.
+Countries where one or several Clarias species have been introduced include Indonesia, the United States, Hong Kong, China, the UK, Papua New Guinea, Guam, Taiwan, Thailand, and Cuba.